 If you need extra help saving money, you might want to reconsider your options.
-SoFi Money® is a cash management account that gives you the opportunity to save and spend in one place with no account fees.
+SoFi Checking and Savings® is a checking and savings account that gives you the opportunity to save and spend in one place with no account fees.

 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.